aayes89/XBOX360Emu/README.md

 It's necessary to thoroughly debug each set of instructions so that the interpretation is 100% correct, using a modular, scalable, and best-practice style (in most cases).

 # Implemented
-* Display and Framebuffer support with OpenGL (JOGL)
+* Display and Framebuffer support with Java native and OpenGL (JOGL)
 * MemoryDevice and RAM
 * CPU (supporting most instructions and opcodes )
 * Files (ELF32, ELF64 and RAW)